Metamorphic-Studios/rrome-backend/README.md

 ![Rrome Logo](/logo.png)

-Rrome is a dynamic ORM powered by NoSQL
+Rrome is a dynamic ODM powered by NoSQL

 ## Usage